dressupgeekout/unrest/README.md

 This is dressupgeekout's fork of _Unrest_, a story-based RPG developed by Pyrodactyl Games, optimized for Unix-like systems.

-This versions provides a streamlined edition of the [original source code](https://github.com/arvindrajayadav/unrest) with the following changes:
+This version provides a streamlined edition of the [original source code](https://github.com/arvindrajayadav/unrest) with the following changes: